Crementif/UntitledSandGame/README.md

  - Run `make` in the root of the project directory

 ### Credits
- - Thanks for [@aboood40091](https://github.com/aboood40091) for the original GX2 framework!
+ - [@aboood40091](https://github.com/aboood40091) for the original GX2 framework!
+ - [@Maschell](https://github.com/Maschell) for RPL loading support on the Wii U!
+ - [@GaryOderNichts](https://github.com/GaryOderNichts) for testing and helping with the shader compiler!

 ### License
 This project is licensed under the [MIT License](./LICENSE.md).